Patricia-RSL/carteiraInvestimentos/backend/README.en.md

 The project has the following expected features:

 1. **View of stocks on a specific day**:
-   - Allows retrieving all stocks and their respective accumulated returns in R$ and % on a specific day.
+   - Allows retrieving all stocks and their respective accumulated returns in R$ and % for a given period (start date and end date).
    - **Status**: Implemented ✅

 2. **Total portfolio return**: